msalceda/msalceda.github.io/pages/assignments.md

 ####  <a name="seas6401-assignment3"></a>Assignment 3
 ##### Assignment Description
-Go through a set of ntoebooks for the Databricks course "Machine Learning with Apache Spark".
+Go through a set of notebooks for the Databricks course "Machine Learning with Apache Spark".
 The labs and capstone notebook are below.

 ###### Labs
 * <a href="{{ BASE_PATH }}/assets/seas6401_assignments/HW3/ML 01L - Data Exploration Lab.html">Data Exploration</a>